crossplane/crossplane/design/design-doc-composition.md

 that corresponds to the `MySQLInstance`, of kind `MySQLInstanceRequirement`.
 This `MySQLInstanceRequirement` managed resource inherits all spec fields of a `MySQLInstance`.
-Infrastructure requirements are analogous to contemporary Crossplane resource claims, and maintain all of their features and functionality.
+Infrastructure requirements are analogous to contemporary Crossplane resource claims.
+They maintain all of their features and functionality of a resource claim (e.g. static and dynamic binding).
+Unlike a resource claim, a resource requirement propagates any field updates made by the application operator on to its bound composite resource, and thus onto the composed resources.

 Here's an example that publishes the above `MySQLInstance` resource: